baoxiaoyi/CoReS/README.md

-# CORES: Reasoning Segmentation via Large Language Model
+# CoReS: Orchestrating the Dance of Reasoning and Segmentation

 <font size=7><div align='center'><b>CORES</b>: Orchestrating the Dance of Reasoning and Segmentation</div></font>